 First of all, let’s address the concerns.
 Modern crawlers can access images and their alt texts even if their loading is delayed.
 So, lazy loading won’t prevent image indexing.

-If implemented correctly, lazy loading will help improve one of the three Core Web Vital metrics, Largest Contentful Paint (LCP).
+If you implement lazy loading on below-the-fold images, it can help improve one of the three Core Web Vital metrics, Largest Contentful Paint (LCP).
 LPC is a metric that shows how much time it takes for the longest piece of content to show up on the screen.

-Core Web Vitals have been a ranking factor for a while now, and an important one, so boosting LPC score will lead to an increase in rankings.
+Core Web Vitals have been a ranking factor for a while now, and an important one, so boosting LPC score can contribute to better rankings.

 In general, lazy loading is a great way to improve Shopify store speed, which is key for good online store performance on search engines.